Shop Fork

 Manufactured just like the original, which means I-beams and connecting braces are drop forged on a huge 10 meter forge hammer.
 This is the only procedure that guarantees these components stand up to the job.

 The problems with installing the OEM fork were the large fork stem and the handlebar mounting so the Cannonball fork is modified here.
-It features a Ø1” fork stem that works with the included centering collar for 1936-up ball bearings.
+It features a Ø1” fork stem that works with the centering collar (available seperately) for 1936-up ball bearings.
 Moreover the stem also features two Ø1” bearing seats for the use of Big Twin tapered roller bearings without any modifications.
 The leg tops accept the 36-up Springer inline handlebars.
 This makes installation a snap compared to the original counterpart.

 Certificate of stability for 4-speed Big Twins thru 1986.
 Length is measured from axle center line to seat of lower steering head bearing.